arista/reknow/README.md

 }
 ```

 This approach maximizes the flexibility of your data, giving it a greater chance of remaining useful into the future.
-Extending the data model with new types and relationships and structures is straightforward.
-The downside is that some level of indexing and coding is needed to get any useful data out of the model.
+It's easy to extend the data model with new types and relationships and structures.
+Of course, the downside is that you'll need to write additional code, and perhaps maintain some indexes, if you're going to extract useful data out of the model.

 This is where Reknow comes in.
 You provide Reknow with this relational data and tell Reknow what indexes and relationships you want.
-Reknow will then synthesize new properties on your data, allowing your application to access data in "natural" ways like this:
+Reknow will then synthesize new properties on your data to expose those relationships and indexes:

 ```
 todoList.todoItems